South Korea asks IOC to ban Japan's use of 'Rising Sun' flag at Olympics

 Last month, Seoul summoned a senior Japanese embassy official to demand explanations on Tokyo’s plans for handling radioactive water from its destroyed Fukushima nuclear power plant.

-Reporting by Hyonhee Shin; Additional reporting by Kiyoshi Takenaka in TOKYO; Editing by Chizu Nomiyama
+Reporting by Hyonhee Shin; Additional reporting by Kiyoshi Takenaka in TOKYO and Karolos Grohmann; Editing by Chizu Nomiyama and Hugh Lawson